Chords and strumming

 Tracy Chapman‘s ‘Fast Car’ was one of three massive hits from her self-titled debut album.

-The other two songs, ‘Baby Can I Hold You’ and ‘Talkin’ About A Revolution‘ firmly cemented Tracy as the world’s favourite busker.
+The other two songs, ‘Baby Can I Hold You’ and ‘Talkin’ About A Revolution‘ firmly cemented Tracy as the world’s favorite busker.

 My one guitar version of ‘Fast Car’ varies slightly from how Tracy play the riff.
 Instead of moving up the neck, I found a way to play it using open position chords.
 The two video lessons demonstrate how.

 | Cmaj7 G | Em7 D |